ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/README.md

 Amazon Web Services (AWS) allows to assign metadata to the AWS resources in the form of tags.
 Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources.
 Although there are no inherent types of tags, it enables to categorize resources by purpose, owner, environment, or other criteria.
 This section describes commonly used tagging categories and strategies to help implement a consistent and effective tagging strategy.

 ## [Regions](aws-iam-user-roles-groups/README.md)
-We do not wish to use non-EU AWS regions for strategic compliance and performance reasons
+We do not wish to use non-EU AWS regions for strategic compliance and performance reasons.
+More on example Organisational [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_example-scps.html)

 ## [Identity and Access Management](aws-iam-user-roles-groups/README.md)
 AWS Identity and Access Management (IAM) enables to manage access to AWS services and resources securely.
 Using IAM, we can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.